A newborn constantly feeding can exhaust any parent. Here’s how to handle the cluster feeding, especially when you’re breastfeeding.

 And finally, find a comfortable feeding station (or a few) so that you’re at least as happy and content as possible.

-Don’t worry, mama—your baby won’t always feed this frequently.
+Don’t worry, mama—she won’t always feed this frequently.
 Especially if, like me, you’re just five days in and ready to throw in the towel.

 Get more tips: